backstage/backstage/.changeset/sour-donuts-tickle.md

 '@backstage/plugin-catalog': patch
 ---

-Add possibility to customize actions in CatalogTable
+Adds an optional `actions` prop to `CatalogTable` and `CatalogPage` to support supplying custom actions for each entity row in the table.
+This uses the default actions if not provided.